brasstax/ffrkbot/README.md

 with your own Discord bot token.
 * Replace the owner with your own Discord ID.
 * `node ffrkbot.js` to run the bot.
+* To run the bot in the background, run `runbot.sh` so that the bot respawns if it crashes abnormally.

 # License
 MIT.